What does a Production Supervisor do?

 A production supervisor in a smaller factory may be in charge of the entire process, from obtaining materials to shipping finished products to distributors and warehouses.
 In a small plant, a supervisor frequently takes on administrative and human resources responsibilities as well.
 He or she may be in charge of hiring and training new employees, as well as managing payroll and budgeting.

 A person who wants to work as a production supervisor must typically work their way up through the ranks of a production company.
 Many employers prefer to hire people with bachelor’s degrees in business administration for supervisory positions.
 In most cases, a new production supervisor receives on-the-job training from experienced managers to learn about various aspects of the job.
-To improve their credentials and increase their chances of landing lucrative jobs, many people choose to take certification exams offered national organizations such as the Association for Operations Management.
+To improve their credentials and increase their chances of landing lucrative jobs, many people choose to take certification exams offered by national organizations such as the Association for Operations Management.